tekert/stringtests/README.md

 ```
 # Quick Start

 Point VCPKG_ROOT env variable to where vcpkg is installed (root)

+Can be done inside `CMakePresets.json`

 ```json
     "environment":
     {